icinganalysis/icinganalysis.github.io/content/The Historical Selected Bibliography of NACA-NASA Icing Publications.md

     - Bowden, D. T., Gensemer, A. E., and Speen, C. A.: Engineering Summary of Airframe Icing Technical Data.
 Federal Aviation Agency, FAA-ADS-4, 1964.
         > review: [FAA-ADS-4]({filename}ads4.md)

-##Notes:
+##Notes
 [^1]:
-"Selected Bibiliography of Unclassified NACA-NASA Aircraft Icing Reports" in "Aircraft Ice Protection", the report of a symposium held April 28-30, 1969, by the FAA Flight Standards Service;  Federal Aviation Administration, 800 Independence Ave., S.W., Washington, DC 20590.
+"Selected Bibliography of Unclassified NACA-NASA Aircraft Icing Reports" in "Aircraft Ice Protection", the report of a symposium held April 28-30, 1969, by the FAA Flight Standards Service;  Federal Aviation Administration, 800 Independence Ave., S.W., Washington, DC 20590.
 I could not find this on the NTRS or on the FAA site.
 It is available at [DTIC](https://apps.dtic.mil/sti/pdfs/AD0690469.pdf).
 [^2]:
 Selected Bibliography of NACA-NASA Aircraft Icing Publications, NASA-TM-81651, August, 1981  I could not locate this on the NTRS.
 It is available at [https://core.ac.uk/reader/42858720](https://core.ac.uk/reader/42858720) (circa November, 2021)
 [^3]: